Generating Holistic 3D Human Motion from Speech

 Figure \ref{fig:architecture} (A) illustrates our idea.
 In order to produce synchronized mouth motions \cite{fan2022faceformer}, we leverage a pretrained speech model, wav2vec 2.0 \citep{baevski2020wav2vec}.
 Specifically, the encoder consists of an audio feature extractor and a transformer encoder \citep{vaswani2017attention}, leading to a 768-dimensional speech representation.
-A linear projection layer is added on top of the encoder to reduce the dimension to 256.
-Our decoder comprises six layers of temporal convolutional networks (TCNs) followed by a full-connected layer.
-We train the encoder and decoder with Mean Square Error (MSE) loss.
+A linear projection layer is added on top of the encoder to reduce the feature dimension to 256.
+We then concatenate the audio feature with the speaker identity and feed them to the decoder.
+The speaker identity is represented as a one-hot vector $I \in \{{0,1}\} ^ {N_I}$, where $N_I$ is the number of speakers.
+Our decoder comprises six layers of temporal convolutional networks (TCNs) followed by a fully-connected layer.
+We train the encoder and decoder with an Mean Square Error (MSE) loss.